-In the above example we created a section called "Business Skills".
-We're assessing "Client focus" and "Entrepreneurial Spirit" with a few questions.
+In the above example, we created a section called "Business Skills".
+We're assessing "Commercial Awareness" and "Entrepreneurial Spirit" with a few questions.
 We could add more skills/questions to this section, or add another section entirely.

 Once an interview kit is created you’ll be able to record in-depth evaluations or quickly rate candidates with thumbs up/thumbs down ratings.